zeligism/vi-robust-agg/README.md

 We also provide job scripts for running the experiments on SLURM, which can be easily adjusted for your compute cluster.
 There are also other scripts for running other experiments, but they can be safely ignored.

 ### Evaluating GAN experiments
-Instead of sharing all model checkpoints, we provide code for sampling from the trained GAN model, which can be run with
+Instead of sharing all model checkpoints, we provide code for sampling from the trained GAN model, which can be run with:
 ```
     sh gan_fid.sh <epochs>
 ```